SteelCompendium/data-gen/Ancestries/Devil.md

 “Mostly.
 Do they speak Caelian in hell?”

 “What a good question.
-Unless it’s very old, the ritual usually grants knowledge of the summoner’s language.
+Unless it's very old, the ritual usually grants knowledge of the summoner's language.
 I gather in the bad old days, we used to just show up in a cloud of brimstone and gabble at people.
-I’m sure it was impressive, but what did it achieve?
+I'm sure it was impressive, but what did it achieve?
 Not very professional, I can tell you that.”

 “No cloud of brimstone now?” she teased.